Solar wind: Fast and slow solar wind

 The slow solar wind appears to originate from a region around the Sun's equatorial belt that is known as the "streamer belt", where coronal streamers are produced by magnetic flux open to the heliosphere draping over closed magnetic loops.
 The exact coronal structures involved in slow solar wind formation and the method by which the material is released is still under debate.
 Observations of the Sun between 1996 and 2001 showed that emission of the slow solar wind occurred at latitudes up to 30–35° during the solar minimum (the period of lowest solar activity), then expanded toward the poles as the solar cycle approached maximum.
 At solar maximum, the poles were also emitting a slow solar wind.

 The fast solar wind originates from coronal holes, which are funnel-like regions of open field lines in the Sun's magnetic field.
 Such open lines are particularly prevalent around the Sun's magnetic poles.
 The plasma source is small magnetic fields created by convection cells in the solar atmosphere.
 These fields confine the plasma and transport it into the narrow necks of the coronal funnels, which are located only 20,000 km above the photosphere.
 The plasma is released into the funnel when these magnetic field lines reconnect.

 Velocity and density

-Near the Earth's orbit at 1 Astronomical Unit (AU) the plasma flows at speeds ranging from 250–750 km/s (155–404 mi/s) with a density ranging between 3–10 particles per cubic centimeter and temperature ranging from 104 to 106 Kelvin.
+Near the Earth's orbit at 1 astronomical unit (AU) the plasma flows at speeds ranging from 250 to 750 km/s with a density ranging between 3 and 10 particles per cubic centimeter and temperature ranging from 104 to 106 kelvin.

-On average, the plasma density decreases with the square of the distance from the Sun while the velocity is nearly constant, see Figure 4.2.
+On average, the plasma density decreases with the square of the distance from the Sun, while the velocity decreases and flattens out at 1 AU.

+Voyager 1 and Voyager 2 reported plasma density n between 0.001 and 0.005 particles/cm3 at distances of 80 to 120 AU, increasing rapidly beyond 120 AU at heliopause to between 0.05 and 0.2 particles/cm3.